Flyiso/ingreadient-check/README.md

 TODO: error when no contour found- create early escape/error management(check DINO)

 TODO: Manage error in stitcher, try to add more images.

+TODO: ad text read method for when full image is finally merged.

 2) add option to add label by photo for fully visible labels.